 Cancers that are not caused by inherited genetic mutations can sometimes appear to “run in families.”
 For example, a shared environment or lifestyle, such as tobacco use, can cause similar cancers to develop among family members.
 However, certain patterns in a family—such as the types of cancer that develop, other non-cancer conditions that are seen, and the ages at which cancer develops—may suggest the presence of a hereditary cancer syndrome.

 Even if a cancer-predisposing mutation is present in a family, not everyone who inherits the mutation will necessarily develop cancer.
-Several factors influence the outcome in a given person with the mutation, including the pattern of inheritance of the cancer syndrome.

 Here are examples of genes that can play a role in hereditary cancer syndromes.

 - The most commonly mutated gene in all cancers is TP53, which produces a protein that suppresses the growth of tumors.
 In addition, germline mutations in this gene can cause Li-Fraumeni syndrome, a rare, inherited disorder that leads to a higher risk of developing certain cancers.

 - Inherited mutations in the BRCA1 and BRCA2 genes are associated with hereditary breast and ovarian cancer syndrome, which is a disorder marked by an increased lifetime risk of breast and ovarian cancers in women.
 Several other cancers have been associated with this syndrome, including pancreatic and prostate cancers, as well as male breast cancer.

 - Another gene that produces a protein that suppreses the growth of tumors is PTEN.
 Mutations in this gene are associated with Cowden syndrome, an inherited disorder that increases the risk of breast, thyroid, endometrial, and other types of cancer.